Tex is ready to take on the world with a little help from his support staff.

 "I used to serenade my Nan, she loved it."

-When COVID allows, Tex has been attending Novotone Newcastle, a rehearsal space and professional recording studio at Carrington.
-Tex has now progressed to recording his own tracks and is compiling an album with the intention to release it for sale.
+Tex has been attending Novotone Newcastle, a rehearsal space and professional recording studio at Carrington.
+Recently Tex has started recording his own tracks and is compiling his first EP with the intention to release it for sale.

 Mitch Kerr, his support worker, has been attending Novotone with Tex.
 "When I go in, we set up drums, we play, record and practice all the time." says Tex.